Current daily global 5km 7-Day Maximum Bleaching Alert Area image

 What We Do

-In response to these, NOAA established the Coral Reef Watch (CRW) program.
-For more than 20 years, CRW has utilized remote sensing, modeled and in-situ data to predict, observe, and alert users globally to threats to the coral reef environment.
-The near real-time satellite products and modeled predictions that comprise CRW's global 5km-resolution early-warning system of coral reef environmental changes have successfully and accurately predicted and monitored all major mass coral bleaching events observed globally since 1997, and have provided other critical information to users, especially during periods of severe oceanic heat stress.
+To address a defined need of coral reef managers around the world, NOAA established the Coral Reef Watch (CRW) program in 2000.
+For more than 20 years, NOAA CRW has utilized remote sensing, modeled and in-situ data to predict, observe, and alert users globally to threats to the coral reef environment.
+The near real-time satellite products and modeled Outlooks that comprise CRW's global early-warning system of coral reef environmental changes have successfully and accurately predicted and monitored all major mass coral bleaching events observed globally since 1997, and have provided other critical information to users, especially during periods of severe ocean heat stress.

 Exploration